Understanding the different types of love.

 Companionate Love:

 Here, this one is based on Intimacy and commitment.
-Both respect each other and are committed to a long-term relationship.
+Both respect each other.
+And are committed to a long-term relationship.
 Likewise, there’s no physical attraction either because it was never strong or may have run out of course.

 Consummate Love: